What is Subdivision?

 - The subdivision is consistent with the requirements of the Official Community Plan, Bylaws and City Policies.

 We have more information about subdivisions in this guide: Subdivisions Guide.
-For more information, please call 604-527-4592 if you would like to set up an appointment to discuss your application.
+For more information, please contact the Engineering Department at 604-527-4592 or at if you would like to set up an appointment to discuss your application.